yodrew/darkroomretreat/manuscript/darkroom-retreat.md

 2. It is not therapy.
 Therapy is done _to_ a passive organism from the outside.
 The therapist, therapy, and therapeutic substances are the principal actors in a therapeutic session, not the organism itself.
 While depending on the organism to react to treatment, therapy views the organism as incapable of initiating a movement toward health.
 It fails to see such movement in disease itself.

     In a darkroom retreat, darkness does nothing.
 Like air or water, it merely presents an opportunity to the self-preserving organism to better pursue its ceaseless tendency toward wholeness.
 The principal actor is life, not its conditions nor any treatment.
-3. It is not a psychedelic trip: consciously experiencing normally unconscious phenomena using abnormal conditions like sleep-deprivation or chemicals, natural or artificial.
+3. It is not a psychedelic trip: using abnormal conditions like sleep-deprivation or substances to consciously experience normally unconscious phenomena.

-These three approaches all share the vain attempt to end suffering by subjecting the unconscious to conscious action, as if mere attention, analysis, or reconditioning could fix the unconscious.
-They try to willfully improve what they regard as an inert, even resistant unconscious self, as if it were incapable or disinclined of doing so itself.
-Unfortunately, this attitude is ignorantly coercive toward the injured conscious self and discouraging to the omnipotent autonomic self.
-It is internalized tyranny predictably accompanied by triune brain-drain.
+These three approaches all share the vain attempt to end suffering by making the unconscious conscious.
+It is as if mere attention, analysis, or reconditioning could fix the unconscious.
+They try to willfully improve what they regard as an inert, even resistant unconscious self, as if it were incapable or disinclined to.
+Unfortunately, this attitude is ignorantly coercive toward the limited and injured conscious self and discouraging to the omnipotent unconscious self.
+It is internalized tyranny predictably accompanied by a strike by the forces capable of the work.

 In contrast, hygienic use of darkness is passive as regards the will.
 The conscious self only plays a supportive role.
 The unconscious autonomic self is the principal actor.
+It is recognized and supported.
 Zero conflict.
 Maximum efficiency.
 Perfect result.

 One way or another, successful retreating requires cooperation with a supreme intelligence and power that will direct the process.
 In spiritual traditions, this means one's mature spiritual practice combined with the in-person guidance of a realized master under the blessed influence of an authentic lineage in service to god.
 (And good luck arranging all that.)
 Fortunately, the essence of all that is actually the simple recognition of the autonomic self.
 This is the hygienic approach.
 It involves no gold-leafed statues or exotic rituals, but it has the virtue of being cheap, quick, and easy to remember when the lights go out and you can't read anymore.